munificent/craftinginterpreters/book/hash-tables.md

 <aside name="string">

 In clox, we only need to support keys that are strings.
 Handling other types of keys doesn't add much complexity.
-As long as you can reduce an object to a sequence of bits, and compare two objects for equality, it's easy to use as a hash key.
+As long as you can compare two objects for equality and reduce them to sequences of bits, it's easy to use them as hash keys.

 </aside>

-To create a new empty hash table, we declare a constructor-like function.
+To create a new, empty hash table, we declare a constructor-like function.

 ^code init-table-h (2 before, 2 after)